Registration is just the start

 The most visible cost is the FIRST registration fee.
-As of the current season, the base season registration fee is $6,500, which applies to both rookie and veteran teams.
-Critically, this fee already includes a lot:
+For the current season the base season registration fee is $6,500, and it is the same for rookie and veteran teams.
+That fee already covers a fair amount:

-- Your official FRC team number (for new teams).
+- Your official FRC team number, if you are a new team.

 - Award eligibility.

-- Event participation: one Regional event (Regional model) or two District events (District model).
+- Event participation: one Regional event under the Regional model, or two District events under the District model.

-Most veteran teams attend more than the included events.
-Published FIRST figures are:
+Most veteran teams attend more events than the fee covers.
+The figures FIRST publishes are:

 - Additional Regional event: $3,200 each.

-- Robot parts and materials — motors (e.g., REV NEO / NEO Vortex, CTR Electronics Kraken X60 and Falcon 500), gearboxes, wheels, metal stock, pneumatics, and batteries beyond what the Kit provides.
+- Robot parts and materials: motors (for example the REV NEO and NEO Vortex, or the CTR Electronics Kraken X60 and Falcon 500), gearboxes, wheels, metal stock, pneumatics, and batteries beyond what the Kit provides.

-- Tools and shop equipment — for new teams this can be the single biggest one-time cost.
+- Tools and shop equipment.
+For a new team this is often the single biggest one-time cost.

-- Spare parts and a practice robot — competitive teams often build two robots.
+- Spare parts and a practice robot, since competitive teams often build two robots.

-- Travel — buses, hotels, and food, which can rival or exceed registration for far events.
+- Travel: buses, hotels, and food.
+For far events this can rival or exceed registration.

 - Team apparel, branding, and outreach materials.

-Rookies face the heaviest first-year burden: registration plus tools plus starter parts, all before they have a fundraising track record.
-This is exactly why rookie-focused grants exist (covered later in this module).
-Veterans spend less on tools but more on travel, additional events, and ambitious robot designs.
+Rookies carry the heaviest first-year burden.
+Registration, tools, and starter parts all land in the same year, before the team has any fundraising track record.
+That is why rookie-focused grants exist, and those are covered later in this module.
+Veterans spend less on tools but more on travel, additional events, and more ambitious robot designs.

-Never quote only the $6,500 fee when explaining costs to a sponsor or school.
-Build a complete budget so you know your true number, can ask sponsors for the right amount, and avoid the mid-season cash crunch that derails unprepared teams.
+Never quote only the $6,500 fee when you explain costs to a sponsor or to your school.
+Build the full budget first.
+It tells you your true number, it lets you ask sponsors for an amount that actually covers it, and it keeps you out of the mid-season cash crunch that derails unprepared teams.

 Key takeaways